Cook smarter

 How to store olive oil

-- Store in a cool, dark place — a pantry or cabinet away from the stove.
-Heat accelerates oxidation
+Keep in a cool, dark pantry or cabinet away from the stove

-- Look for the harvest date on the bottle, not just the "best by" date.
-Oil pressed in November that you buy in March is five months old; oil with just an expiration date could be from any harvest
+Look for the harvest date on the bottle, not just the "best by" date.
+Oil pressed in November that you buy in March is five months old; oil with just an expiration date could be from any harvest.
+I once bought a bottle of "premium" EVOO that tasted completely flat, and when I checked, it had no harvest date at all.
+Now I won't buy a bottle without one.

 How to read olive oil labels

-"First cold press" — A marketing term.
+"First cold press" is a marketing term.
 All genuine extra virgin olive oil is extracted without heat or chemicals.
 If it says "first cold press," that's what you'd expect anyway.

-Harvest date — The most useful quality indicator.
+Harvest date is the most useful quality indicator.
 Olive oil is best within 12-18 months of harvest.
 A bottle without a harvest date is a yellow flag.

 Olive oil in emulsions

-Olive oil is the base of many classic emulsions: vinaigrettes, aioli, and herb sauces.
+Olive oil is the base of many classic emulsions: vinaigrettes, aioli, and herb sauces like salsa verde.
 When whisked vigorously with an acid (lemon juice, vinegar) and an emulsifier (mustard, egg yolk), olive oil suspends in tiny droplets that create a creamy, stable dressing.
-EVOO works best here because its flavor carries the dressing — neutral oils taste flat by comparison.
+EVOO works best here because its flavor carries the dressing.
+You can also use it as the fat in a pan sauce when you want a lighter result than butter.
+It's the go-to fat for confit preparations like garlic confit or tomato confit.

 Olive oil in Fond